Babes in the Wood murders (Pine Grove Furnace): Family strife

 After the bodies had been identified, two of Elmo's sisters were each given a suspended 90-day sentence for disturbing the peace by harassing a third sister (Winifred Pierce's mother).

-One of the sisters, Ms. Gibbs, accused Winifred's mother, of spreading "stories" about Elmo.
+One of the sisters, Ms. Gibby, accused Winifred's mother, of spreading "stories" about Elmo.
 She said that, "If it hadn't been for your family, he'd still be alive."
 She further claimed that she "warned Elmo not to have anything to do with her [Winifred Pierce] ...
 Winnie could make him do about anything she wanted him to."

 Both sisters denied the charges against them in court, claiming that they merely wished to console their sister and to inquire about Winifred's foot deformity in order to help identify her body.
 Upon being sentenced, the two sisters screamed furiously and disrupted the court, requiring the judge to restore order.

 Robert Noakes (Elmo's brother) responded to the media by saying, "There's been trouble in the family for years, I guess that's why Elmo went away."
 Robert also claimed that "There was trouble in the Pierce home, Mrs. Pierce and her husband didn't get along sometimes.
 My brother made a home for Winifred.
 It was more pleasant there, and so when he left I suppose she felt she would be happier with him."

 Concerning his three quarreling sisters Robert said, "Those three sisters are good as gold, but they just don't seem to understand each other all the time.
 And then there are stories about 'boy friends' and it is all rot and just made up for spite."
 He felt that strife in the family may have caused Elmo to leave — "Sometimes I don't blame Elmo, because in 1930 I went away for a couple of years myself to Tucson, Ariz. to get away from it.
 I think that's just what he did."